Definition of 'mutual'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 The moon in your values chart adds a mutual respect that makes a love match work.
 The Sun (2017)The surprise yesterday was that the feeling was mutual.
 Times, Sunday Times (2017)We work together across many areas of mutual interest and we have that special relationship between us.
 The Sun (2017)We have lots of mutual friends and we do our holidays together.
 Times, Sunday Times (2017)They met through mutual friends earlier this year.
 The Sun (2016)There is a lot of mutual respect between the two that they are outsiders fighting the political establishment.
 Times, Sunday Times (2016)Parents and schools must emphasise the importance of mutual respect and tolerance and warn of the damage bullying can do.
 Times, Sunday Times (2016)Its mutual benefits are freely and frequently acknowledged on both sides of the Atlantic.
 Times, Sunday Times (2016)If the royal family is an admirer of his hospitality, the feeling is mutual.
 Times, Sunday Times (2016)She joined the company that I work for a few years ago and mutual interests drew us together.
 Times, Sunday Times (2017)Yet a covenant is about trust and mutual recognition.
 Times, Sunday Times (2015)We were friends of mutual benefit and it worked well that way.
-The Sun (2008)Within the quartet there were other mutual interests to share including food and wine.
-Times, Sunday Times (2013)It would have been nice for him to show mutual respect.
+The Sun (2008)It would have been nice for him to show mutual respect.
 The Sun (2014)We were introduced at a party by a mutual friend in his thirties.
 Times, Sunday Times (2014)We need better ways to link investors and entrepreneurs to the mutual benefit of both.
 Times, Sunday Times (2011)We seek broad engagement based upon mutual interests and mutual respect.
 Times, Sunday Times (2009)It is also a way of expressing mutual respect.
 Phoenix From the Flame (1994)We met two and a half years ago through mutual friends.
 The Sun (2013)The mutual benefits of cooperation increase incentives to learn.
 Advanced Educational Psychology For Educators, Researchers and Policymakers, (1995)The intent is to discuss topics of mutual interest to church planting leaders.
 Christianity Today (2000)We are in our forties and met through a mutual friend six months ago.
 The Sun (2014)And the feeling is entirely mutual.
 The Sun (2016)And perhaps the feeling is mutual.
 Blaikie's Guide to Modern Manners (2005)I am uneasy about the mutual reinforcement.
 The Times Literary Supplement (2014)We talk about the values of rugby, well there needs to be mutual respect here about what we are all buying into.
 Times, Sunday Times (2015)As a mutual society, it cannot always raise money in the same way as companies and it needs to be innovative in raising cash.
 Times, Sunday Times (2012)Is it all really just a mutual self-help society for ambitious Sikhs to get ahead?
 Times, Sunday Times (2014)

 Trends of 'mutual'